1. What is the EU?

 - The UK, along with eight other member states, has opted out of the Euro and does not participate in the ECB.

-- Koen Lenaerts is the president of the European Court of Justice (ECJ) and its most senior judge.
-See the section on sovereignty and law for discussion of the ECJ.
-He will remain president until October 2021.
+- Koen Lenaerts is the president of the Court of Justice of the European Union (CJEU) and its most senior judge.
+See the section on sovereignty and law for discussion of the CJEU.
+He has been president since his election on 8 October 2015.

 The European Council (the heads of state of the member states) elected Charles Michel (Belgian Prime Minister) as President from 1 December 2019 to replace Donald Tusk.
-Charles Michel’s term of office will end on 31 May 2022, but may be renewed once for another two and a half years.
+Charles Michel’s term of office ended on 31 May 2022, but was renewed once for another two and a half years until 30 November 2024.

 Taking into account the results of the European elections, the President of the European Council consulted with the European Parliament on possible candidates for Commission President.
 Following the consultations, he proposed Ursula von der Leyen (German Defence Minister) to the European Council to replace Jean-Claude Juncker.
 The European Council adopted the proposal (by qualified majority).